SAP-samples/ams-samples-java/ams-cap-sample/README.md

 ```

 to the relevat profile in the `application.yaml`.
+From `3.0.0` it is not required to set the `test-sources` property.
+Unless, the polcies are stored in
+a different directory.
+If mock users are maintained for a certain profile, the policy assignment via mock
+users is active by default.

 Now, everything is set up for local development.
 The AMS policies can be compiled and assigned to the mock users.
 Starting the application is now done with: